saarantras/joe_pileup_analysis/README.md

 # Background

-I want pile-up plots of H3K27me3 for promoters of “ALKBH1 -> up” ALKBH1-> down & neutral genes.

-[note that renames]
+Tyler Jensen performed RNA-seq on both WT and Alkbh1 KO hESC and populations of cells representing all three germ-layers.
+I subsequently analyzed these data, using Deseq2 & Enrichr to look for differentially enriched pathways.
+One hit was PRC, which deposits H3K27me3.
+This, and Jia et el. cited below suggeted that H3K27me3 may be involved in the differential regulation of genes.
+Therefore Joe Balowski suggested I make pile-up plots of H3K27me3 for promoters of “ALKBH1 -> up” ALKBH1-> down & neutral genes (where those gene-sets are taken from my previous analysis).
+This analysis is here.

+**thread_0** processes some publically available hESC H3k27me3 ChIP-seq data into bigwigs.

+**thread_1** produces heatmaps from these data plus gene-sets taken from the initial analysis of Tyler's data.

+Note that data files were often re-named between steps.

-# Software versions
+# Versions

 ## Data

 Genome hg38

-## Software versions
+## Software

 **deepTools**
 - plotHeatmap 3.5.1